langchain-ai/langchain/.github/CONTRIBUTING.md

 ### Core vs. Experimental

-This repository contains two separate projects:
+This repository contains three separate projects:
 - `langchain`: core langchain code, abstractions, and use cases.
+- `langchain_core`: contain interfaces for key abstractions as well as logic for combining them in chains (LCEL).
-- `langchain.experimental`: see the [Experimental README](https://github.com/langchain-ai/langchain/tree/master/libs/experimental/README.md) for more information.
+- `langchain_experimental`: see the [Experimental README](https://github.com/langchain-ai/langchain/tree/master/libs/experimental/README.md) for more information.

 Each of these has its own development environment.
 Docs are run from the top-level makefile, but development is split across separate test & release flows.